Welcome to today's edition of the Rush 24-7 podcast.

 She'd have found bigotry in all the classics.

-This is Western civilization, white dominated culture to help with this.
+This is Western civilization, white-dominated culture to help with this.

-But I'm I it just it just I don't know, folks.
+But just, I don't know, folks.

-Uh the Democrats are now trying real hard to walk back her statements and her record, and they're trying to paint her as a proponent of judicial restraint, the rule of law, separation of powers.
+And they're trying to paint her as a proponent of judicial restraint, the rule of law, separation of powers.

-I mean, you listen to Democrats after they sound like they're big fans of Clarence Thomas.
+I mean, you listen to Democrats after, they sound like they're big fans of Clarence Thomas.

 Originalism.

-Uh so anyway, cap and trade.
+So anyway, cap and trade.

 The EPA says it won't work.

-Have you heard T Boone Pickens out of the alternative wind market?
+Have you heard T-Boone Pickens out of the alternative wind market?

 Do you hear about that?

-T Boone's giving it up.
+T-Boone's giving it up.

-All those, all those all that money he spent yet.
+All that money he spent.

-Snurdly, don't doubt me here.
+Sterdly, don't doubt me here.

 I'm telling you the truth.

-T-Bone is giving up the wind business.
+T-Boone is giving up the wind business.

-Um just uh not happening.
+Just not happening.

 Obama's now seriously talking about stimulus three.